top of page

 Flight Games at Planes, Trains and Automobiles Fest 2024

-A Quick Look at Titles that Caught Our Eye
+A Quick Look at a Few Titles That Caught Our Eye

 We love a Steam game festival don't we?
 Once again I have been enjoying my time trying demos for games I have never heard of and games I have been eager to see the next "big thing" from.
 There are many flight focused games in the currently ongoing Steam Planes, Trains and Automobiles Fest - certainly too many to type out here without the entire festival passing us by.
 So before its too late, I've decided to write about a few that have immediately caught my eye.